 Motor fans will be in their element with this show, packed with old and new cars across the ages.
 Regent Street is the beautiful backdrop, and the show will bring over 125 years’ worth of vehicular history to the central streets of the city.
 On top of this, there are street performances and entertainment to enjoy.

 Remember, remember the fifth of November… Come celebrate this British tradition dating back to the Gunpowder Plot of 1605, when Catholic conspirator Guy Fawkes infamously tried to blow up the Houses of Parliament.
 There will be fireworks displays across the city and bonfires with effigies of Guy Fawkes burning on top.
 Since there’s bound to be events all over London, you’ll have no trouble stumbling upon fellow revelers who will flock to the streets to celebrate.

 The Southbank Centre starts warming up for the holiday season this November.
-Warm the spirit with mulled wine, eggnog and other seasonal favourites while you browse for gifts in the Nordic-styled Wintertine Market, or unwind from all the holiday chaos with a session in the rooftop Finnish saunas.
+Warm the spirit with mulled wine, eggnog and other seasonal favorites while you browse for gifts in the Nordic-styled Wintertime Market, or unwind from all the holiday chaos with a session in the rooftop Finnish saunas.

 Alexandra Palace will host the annual Freight in the City Expo this year in the Great Hall.
-Showcasing the latest in vehicles and techonology, this years event will focus on making transport in our cities clearner, safer and quieter.
+Showcasing the latest in vehicles and technology, this years event will focus on making transport in our cities cleaner, safer and quieter.